Frequently asked questions

 We offer a range of membership options including full, under 25, student, cox, gym and junior, as well as house, cox and country for non-rowing members.
 Membership fees can be paid in full or by monthly or quarterly standing order, depending on membership type.
 Please contact the membership secretary for full details of the current rates.
 All new members are also required to pay a one-off joining fee.

 Once you have visited the club and had a meeting with the coaches to review the training programme and what is expected from our members, you will need to decide if Thames is right for you.
 You will need to complete and sign an appropriate membership form in which you will confirm that you are able to swim 100 metres in light clothing.
 You will also be required to read and acknowledge that you have read safety guidelines made available to you.
 For further information please contact the membership secretary.

 Membership includes use of club equipment and coaching depending on your membership type.
 In order to race you will need to join British Rowing.
 We would strongly advise you to take out British Rowing membership in any case, as it includes insurance.
 You will also need to pay for race entry fees.
 There is a scale of charges depending on the events, typically £16 per event.

 A range of Thames RC branded rowing kit is available.
 All Thames RC kit is produced by reputable manufacturers and is discounted significantly from the standard resale price.

-Ties, caps etc. can be purchased or ordered from Tim Wilson at the clubhouse.
-Club blazers (check the rules for eligibility) can be ordered from Collier & Robinson in Henley and are normally ordered at the start of a new season.
+Ties, caps etc. can be purchased or ordered at the clubhouse.
+Club blazers (check the rules for eligibility) are normally ordered at the start of a new season.

 Yes.
 Every year, selected athletes (rowers, scullers and coxes) are invited to attend the club training camp, which is normally overseas.
 Athletes pay to attend.
 In recent years, smaller camps in the UK have also been organised for novices and intermediate rowers.